-According to the Supplemental Memorandum of Understanding (the "SMOU") signed on 20 September 2010, the total deposit of the transaction is US\$150 million (approximately equivalent to RMB985 million).
-According to the letter of confirmation signed on 20 June 2012, the group has to settle the balance of the deposit of US\$131 million (equivalent to approximately RMB860 million) before 20 September 2012.
+According to the Supplemental Memorandum of Understanding (the "SMOU") signed on 20 September 2010, the total deposit of the transaction is US\$150 million (approximately equivalent to RMB944 million).
+According to the letter of confirmation signed on 24 December 2012, the group has to settle the balance of the deposit of US\$131 million (equivalent to approximately RMB824 million) before 20 March 2013.

 In accordance with the terms of the MOU of Pure Power, the MOU of Pure Power shall have a term of three months.
-The company has requested and the BVI companies have agreed to extend the term of the MOU of Pure Power for another one month to until 20 October 2010 by entering into the SMOU.
+The company has requested and the Vendors have agreed to extend the term of the MOU of Pure Power for another one month to until 20 October 2010 by entering into the SMOU.
 Pursuant to the SMOU, the company shall have the rights to extend the period.
 The exclusivity period has also been extended for one month to 20 October 2010.
 On 20 October 2010, the company entered into a letter of confirmation with the sellers whereby, inter alia, the term of the MOU as amended by the SMOU was further extended to 20 December 2010.
-The letter of confirmation was extended several times to 20 September 2012 during the year.
-During the year, the company obtained the indemnity letter from the major shareholder of Pure Power, who guarantees to the company to repay the deposit to the company if the transaction is default.
+The letter of confirmation was extended several times to 20 March 2013.